maximyudayev/Realtime-ST-GCN/README.md

     ├── get_models.sh
     └── get_data.sh
 ```
+### Data Structure
 Data and pretrained models directories are not tracked by the repository and must be downloaded from the source.
 Refer to the [Data section](#data).

+Datasets provide data as a 5D tensor in the format (N-batch, C-channels, L-length, V-nodes, M-skeletons), with labels as a 1D tensor (N-batch): meaning the datasets are limited to multiple skeletons in the scene either performing the same action or being involved in a mutual activity (salsa, boxing, etc.).
+In a real application, each skeleton in the scene may be independent from others requiring own prediction and label.
+Moreover, a skeleton may perform multiple different actions while in the always-on scene: action segmentation is done on a frame-by-frame basis, rather than on the entire video capture (training data guarantees only 1 qualifying action in each capture, but requires broadcasting of labels across time and skeletons for frame-by-frame model training, to be applicable to realtime always-on classifier).

 Kinetics dataset, 400 action classes, dimensions:
   Train - (240436, 3, 300, 18, 2).